 These new kinds of art are perhaps almost a total break with Modernism, with its centuries-old traditions of life drawing and composition, just as traditions in other areas have faded around us in the last 100 years.
 But the arts have always been constantly changing, along with all other fields; they are always trying to shake us out of our customary ways of seeing.

 Paik's work reveals how TV has altered our Western landscape; in America it has perhaps defined our landscape, as it does in his piece Something Pacific.
 He used the disjointed and frenetic qualities of our TV experience in his work, but he combined these qualities with images of ancient and timeless, poetic and meditative.
 The instantaneous and the contemplative are combined, reflecting and enriching our world.
-See more examples of Paik's work.
+Learn more about Paik's work.